 The Question for Folks Coping with Divorce

-How do you keep it all in perspective so that it doesn’t become another crushing loss during divorce?
+When a friend deserts you, how do you keep it all in perspective so that it doesn’t become another crushing loss during divorce?

 - Don’t take it personally: Tell yourself my favorite phrase, “I choose not be offended.”
 This isn’t easy!
 Nonetheless, who owns the problem here?
 Your friend owns it, not you.
 He/she has changed the rules, not you.
 She/he is going through their own struggles and you happen to be in the middle.
 It doesn’t make it any easier, it isn’t fair, and it still hurts.
 But, it gives you permission not to obsess about it and to move on.
 Not your problem.
 Not your responsibility.
 Let him/her own his/her own problems.